apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**China Box Office: ‘Furiosa’ and ‘Civil War’ Both Fizzle**
+**Added health benefits of Wegovy, Zepbound could attract more men, doctors say**

-You can read more about it [here](http://www.hollywoodreporter.com/movies/movie-news/china-box-office-furiosa-civil-war-fizzle-1235918316/).
+You can read more about it [here](https://www.yahoo.com/news/added-health-benefits-wegovy-zepbound-100600456.html).

 ## Requirements
 - Python 3.8